-Last year, authorities at Little Angels High School barred a seven-year-old student from attending Std I, without explaining why; while he still waits to be called back, his sister has not been allowed to join Std IV this year, in spite of appearing for re-tests
+Last year, authorities at Little Angels High School barred a 7-year-old student from attending Std I, without explaining why; his sister has not been allowed to join Std IV this year, in spite of appearing for re-tests

 It’s been two weeks since schools around the city reopened for the new academic session, but seven-year-old Mahesh (name changed) still doesn’t have a desk to call his own in his new classroom.

 The authorities at Little Angels High School refused to explain why the siblings were barred from attending school.
 Pic/Shadab Khan

 The boy has been sitting at home for most of the past academic year.
 Similarly, his sister, who should be a student of Std IV this year, has not been allowed to attend classes with her batch.
 What makes matters worse is the fact that their parents have no idea why their children are being made to stay away from school.

 The siblings, both students of Little Angels High School in Sion, have been studying at the institution since kindergarten.
 “We have paid the fees on time and followed all the rules set by the school.

 I fail to understand why my children have not been allowed to attend school,” said their mother, who has been running from pillar to post for the past year seeking help from various authorities, but to no avail.
 She added that both her children are upset and anxious about not being allowed to go back to school and reunite with their friends.

 The confusion started last year, when Mahesh’s parents received his results without an accompanying pay slip.
 “We somehow managed to find the exact amount through other students and paid the fees, but the school refused to accept the money.